iamFez/aosbornePortfolio/portfolio/Windows/README.md

 (Further details on the creation of a DHCP scope in Windows Server 2016, displaying IP range and subnet mask.)

 ## Windows Server 2016 Core
 Though we only covered it once, during our first semester we created and configured a Windows Server 2016 R2 DataCenter Core installation for use as a file server.
-I liked this one as it was the final for our first Windows adminitration courses and I really enjoyed working exclusively in shell.
+I liked this one as it was the final for our first Windows adminitration course and I really enjoyed working exclusively in shell.

 <img src="images/serverCoreImage01.png">
 (Image of the console of a fully-updated Server 2016 R2 Datacenter core installation, using sconfig to run updates.)